MadhaviMarlapati/5443-Big-Data-Ramakrishna/Research_Paper-3.md

 # Title :  Dynamic Query Optimizers for   Big Data

+##      I could have a paragraphs describing each of the outlined below

 ### Big data query processing with multi store system
 	-	How Hadoop works for  big data